 \subsection{Experimental setup}

-\textbf{Dataset Construction} To enable systematic evaluation of DeepResearch systems under the IoD paradigm, we present the \emph{IoD DeepResearch Benchmark}.
+\textbf{Dataset Construction} To enable systematic evaluation of Deep Research systems under the IoD paradigm, we present the \emph{IoD Deep Research Benchmark}.
 The benchmark is built upon a curated collection of over 500 high-quality documents or papers (approximately 6 million tokens) and associated resources from four representative domains—Chinese law, geophysical exploration, computer science, and molecular dynamics—serving as the raw data foundation.
 All resources were encapsulated into Digital Objects with enriched metadata in strict accordance with the IoD standard.

 Based on this foundation, we manually designed three categories of tasks with the assistance of human experts and RAGAS\cite{ragas}: